Anishpuj/AppleVisionpro/README.md

 ## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+Lessons learned while building this website was how to use locomotive scrolling and how to use series of images and to make the webapp scrollign much smoother

 ## License